Ex-MP Natalie McGarry loses appeal against embezzlement conviction

 Judges refused the appeal against conviction, but McGarry’s sentence of two years was changed to 20 months.

-McGarry was found guilty of stealing £19,974 while treasurer of Women For Independence.
+McGarry was found guilty of stealing £19,974 while treasurer of Women For Independence (WFI).
 She was also convicted of taking £4,661 while treasurer and convener of the SNP’s Glasgow Regional Association.

 She was jailed for two years following the trial in June last year.